College of Southern Nevada: Student life

-In fall 2014, 36.1 percent of students were Caucasian, 26.7 percent Hispanic, 10.3 percent Asian and 11.7 percent African American.
-Nationally the college enrolls students from 48 states in more than 3,000 classes each semester.
+In fall 2024, 25 percent of students were Caucasian, 41 percent Hispanic, 9 percent Asian and 11 percent African American.

+In March 2014 CSN became a Minority Serving Institution under the AANAPISI category.
+CSN became the first Hispanic Serving Institution in Nevada in January of 2015.

 Athletics

-The College of Southern Nevada Coyotes compete in the Scenic West Athletic Conference of the NJCAA's Division I. The school currently has five athletic programs—men's baseball, men's soccer, women's softball, women's volleyball, and women's soccer.
+The College of Southern Nevada Coyotes compete in the Arizona Community College Athletic Conference of the NJCAA's Division I. The school currently has five athletic programs—men's baseball, men's soccer, women's softball, women's volleyball, and women's soccer.
 Baseball's first season was in 2000, and softball began its first season in 2004.
 Volleyball was added in 2014.
 Men and Women's Soccer started in Fall of 2016 and campus-wide improvements will be coming to all three campuses (including the Henderson Campus, where Athletics will be headquartered).

 Baseball

 The Coyotes baseball team was the first intercollegiate athletics program at CSN.
 The Coyotes' home field, William R. Morse Stadium, is located at CSN's Henderson campus in Henderson, Nevada.

 On March 18, 1999, CSN hired its first baseball coach—local legend Rodger Fairless, who coached former MLB pitchers Greg Maddux and Mike Maddux at Valley High School during the 1980s, and was more well known for coaching Green Valley High School to six consecutive Nevada state baseball championships from 1993 to 1998.
 But, before Fairless would even conduct his first baseball practice at CSN, he stepped down on May 4, 1999, citing health reasons.
 Fairless would be replaced by another local veteran coach, Tim Chambers, on July 8, 1999.

 The Coyotes played their first-ever game on February 1, 2000, against Scottsdale Community College, and quickly grew into a perennial contender.
 They joined the Scenic West Athletic Conference in 2002, quickly asserting themselves a place in the conference, becoming rivals with Dixie State College until the then Rebels moved up to NCAA Division II in 2006.
 Since joining the SWAC, CSN has won six conference championships, two Region XVIII championships and two Western District championships.
 Today, the Coyotes' rivals are the Western Nevada Wildcats, as they are the only two junior colleges in Nevada to have intercollegiate athletics, and also fueled by their fierce battles on the diamond.

 On May 31, 2003, the Coyotes made history, defeating the heavily favored San Jacinto-North Gators 4–1 to win the 2003 National Junior College World Series in only their fourth year of existence.
 It is CSN's only national championship in any sport to date.